The outside world you can actually reach.

 Normal day

 No outdoor identity, no staged lifestyle proof.
-Just real interruptions to a screen-heavy day.
+Just reachable breaks in a screen-heavy, responsibility-heavy day.

 Why this is different